-- L Redial last number. - P Use pulse dialing.
+- L Redial last number.

+- P Use pulse dialing.

+- No action, compatibility only.

-T Use tone dialing.
+- T Use tone dialing.

+- No action, compatibility only.

 - + International dialing prefix.
-Allows the international access code to be omitted from dial string. - > Direct dial from phonebook locations.
-See subsection below for further details. - Start up a voice call.
+Allows the international access code to be omitted from dial string.

+- > Direct dial from phonebook locations.
+See subsection below for further details.

+- ; Start up a voice call.
 This modifier should be given after the dialing digits (or modifiers).